e30chris/SandorsSystemsScribbles/content/post/Deploy-AWS-Redshift-into-a-dedicated-VPC-on-the-EC2-VPC-platform.md

 ---
-title = "Deploy AWS Redshift into a dedicated VPC on the EC2-VPC platform" date = "2015-05-01" tags = [ "aws", "redshift", "vpc" ]
+title: "Deploy AWS Redshift into a dedicated VPC on the EC2-VPC platform"
+date: "2015-05-01"
+tags: [ "aws", "redshift", "vpc" ]
-categories = [ "aws" ]
+categories: [ "aws" ]
-image = ""
+image: ""
 ---

 ## The Problem: